charlesdavid/JEDi/README.md

 ## JEDi: Java Essential Dynamics Inspector
-### JEDi 1.0 RELEASE NOTES: This is the new and updated version of JED 1.0
+### JEDi RELEASE NOTES: JEDi is the updated version of JED
+##### Beta Testing Completed
-##### Now in Alpha Testing!
-Contact us if you wish to be a testor!
+##### Now in release 1.0

-* JEDi is a powerful tool for examining the dynamics of proteins from trajectories derived from MD or Geometric simulations, or NMA.
+* JEDi is a powerful tool for inspecting the dynamics of proteins from trajectories derived from MD or Geometric simulations, or NMA.
+* All JEDi features are controlled via an input file containing a list of KEY=VALUE pairs
-* There are 4 Levels of Coarse-Graining:
+* There are 5 Levels of Coarse-Graining:
-	* All-Atom
+	* All-Atom by residue
-	* Heavy-Atom
+	* Heavy-Atom by residue
-	* Back-Bone
+	* Back-Bone by residue
-	* Alpha-Carbon
+	* Alpha-Carbon by residue
+	* Atom List
 * There are 4 Types of PCA:
-	* Hierarchical
+	* Hierarchical Cartesian
-	* Cartesian
+	* Direct Cartesian
-	* Displacement
 	* Distance-Pair
+	* Residue Pair Interaction
 * There are 3 PCA Models:
 	* Covariance
 	* Correlation
 	* Partial-Correlation
+* There is the option to perform Outlier Processing:
+	* Outliers Removal is perfomed at a specified cutoff
+	* Outliers Selection is perfomed at a specified cutoff
+	* The results of outlier removal and selection are compared
+* There is the option to perform Sparsification of the Correlation and Partial Correlation Matrices:
+	* Separate cutoffs are provided for each matrix
+	* When both Correlation and Partial Correlation models are selected, an adjacency matrix is provided to help identify activator and suppressor variables
+	* The results of sparse and non-sparse analyses are compared
+* All JEDi output is provided as high quality PNG images for immediate inspection:
+        * PCs and DVPs
+	* Square Modes
+	* Scree Plots
+	* Variable statistics
+	* MSA scores
+	* Eigenvector Collectivity
+	* Iterated RMSIPs with comparison to random and with Z-scores for significance
 * Kernel PCA post-processing of the reduced data is available, using an assortment of kernels including:
      * Mutual Information
      * Neural-Net (Tanh)